a2x/cs2-dumper/README.md

 wish to use an existing memflow connector instead, you can pass the `connector` and optional `connector-args` arguments to the program.

-E.g. `./cs2-dumper -c pcileech -a device=fpga -vvv`
+E.g. `sudo ./cs2-dumper -c pcileech -a :device=FPGA -vvv`

 ### Available Arguments